bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

-We are going to cover how constant autoloading works in more detail later, but the idea is that when a constant like `Post` is hit and missing, if there's a `post.rb` file for example in `app/models` Rails is going to find it, evaluate it, and have `Post` defined as a side-effect.
+We are going to cover how constant autoloading works in more detail later, but the idea is that when a constant like `Post` is hit and missing, if there's a `post.rb` file for example in `app/models` Quails is going to find it, evaluate it, and have `Post` defined as a side-effect.

-Alright, Rails has a collection of directories similar to `$LOAD_PATH` in which to look up `post.rb`.
+Alright, Quails has a collection of directories similar to `$LOAD_PATH` in which to look up `post.rb`.
 That collection is called `autoload_paths` and by default it contains: